SaraGandy/website/content/publication/Babesia/index.md

 ---
+title: 'Detection of *Babesia* species in questing *Ixodes ricinus* ticks in England and Wales'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here